NewsLocal NewsMissouriJackson County

 "They're there for a lot of hours of the day.
 So they feel loved and supported," Hill said.

-This is an unique land purchase proposal for the district as they needed city council approval before submitting the deal.
+This is a unique land purchase proposal for the district, as it needed city council approval before submitting the deal.

 That's because the land for new building was supposed to generate property tax revenue to pay off the improvements to Blue Parkway, a project the city fronted.

-As explained to the city council, this comes with risks, as they front project costs without a set way to pay it off.
+As explained to the city council, this comes with risks, as they front project costs without a set way to pay them off.

-That's why the school district not only needed council approval to buy the land, they needed the property tax fee waived.
+That's why the school district not only needed council approval to buy the land, but also needed the property tax fee waived.
 Both were approved by the council.

 This approval means the district can move forward with the land purchase and then construction.